ShafiqueMahen2/tech258_terraform/README.md

 # Tech 258 - Terraform

 ## Terraform Overview
 Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
-By using Terraform, we can provision and manage our infrastructure automatically, reducing the need for manual intervention.
+By using Terraform, the provisioning and management of infrastructure can happen automatically, reducing the need for manual intervention.

-## Why should we use Terraform?
+## Why Terraform?
-As we now use Terraform to manage the provisioning of our infrastructure this ensures a variety of benefits:
+Terraform managing the provisioning of infrastructure ensures a variety of benefits:
-- **Consistency**: Terraform reduces human error, ensuring that our deployments remain consistent across all environments.
+- **Consistency**: Terraform reduces human error, ensuring that deployments remain consistent across all environments.
-- **Scalability**: With predefined configurations, we can easily replicate our infrastructure across development, staging, and production environments.
+- **Scalability**: With predefined configurations, infrastructure can be easily replicated across development, staging, and production environments.
 - **Faster Deployment**: Terraform automates and speeds up the deployment process, which can be further enhanced through continuous integration and continuous deployment (CI/CD) pipelines.

-Implementing Terraform in our infrastructure orchestration strategy also offers business benefits too:
+Implementing Terraform in a infrastructure orchestration strategy also offers business benefits too:
-- **Cost Efficiency**: By automating infrastructure provisioning, we reduce the time and resources spent on manual configurations, leading to lower operational costs.
+- **Cost Efficiency**: By automating infrastructure provisioning, time and resources spent on manual configurations are reduced, leading to lower operational costs.
 - **Agility**: Rapidly deploy and scale infrastructure in response to business needs, enabling faster time-to-market for new features and services.
-- **Enhanced Reliability**: Automation and consistency minimize the risk of errors and downtime, ensuring our services are reliable and always available.
+- **Enhanced Reliability**: Automation and consistency minimise the risk of errors and downtime, ensuring services are reliable and always available.
 - **Cloud-Agnostic**: For some businesses, e.g. FinTech Banks, a multi-cloud solution is necessary by law.
 Terraform is cloud-agnostic meaning it can work with any cloud provider e.g. AWS/Azure/GCP, unlike other alternatives like AWS CloudFormation which is owned by and limited to AWS.

 ## Desired State vs Current State - How does Terraform Manage the State?